osohq/oso/new-docs/content/any/project/design-principles.md

 The maintainable solution to this problem is to factor out the authorization logic from that of the application, and make a single, uniform call when we need to authorize a request.
-Here’s what that might look like with oso:
+Here’s what that might look like with Oso:

 Before